NLnetLabs/unbound-manual/source/use-cases/home-resolver.rst

 	dig example.com

-Note that the "SERVER" section in the footer of  :command:`dig` should also contain the local IP address of our server.
+Note that the "SERVER" section in the output from :command:`dig` should also contain the local IP address of our server.

 .. code-block:: bash

 	;; SERVER: 127.0.0.1#53(127.0.0.1)

 Setting up for the rest of the network
 --------------------------------------